 Decentralized Oracles

-To facilitate cross-chain communication, decentralized oracles play a vital role.
+Decentralized oracles play a vital role in facilitating cross-chain communication.
 These oracles provide external data to smart contracts, ensuring that decentralized applications (DApps) have access to real-world information from different blockchains.
 This feature enhances the versatility and reliability of cross-chain DeFi applications.

 Atomic Swaps